Madelene/100-days-of-code/log.md

 **Thoughts:** Just a few months ago, I would not have been able to build this on my own.
 I have literally not asked anyone for help, thus far!!
 (Besides Google)

+### Day 25: January 23, 2018 Tuesday

+** Today's Progress**:
+- Finished abstracting the factorial function from the backend to the client-side.
+Got it to work in the Update and Create methods!
+- Turned in that coding challenge
+- Got a trial offer to work for a week or 2 at a startup in Brickell

+**Thoughts:** I will take the trial, and hopefully hear back from the coding challenge job as well.
+Always learning and moving forward!
+Today was a very productive REACT day!